ereiskind/nolcat/docs/source/testing.rst

   * Downloads a JSON
   * No DR offered
   * Contains custom report forms with report IDs starting "CR_"
+  * Errors reported by returning a dict with the contents of a COUNTER "Exceptions" block

 * Duxiu Knowledge Search Database
 * Ebook Central